Residents in Operating Room

 The PGY4 research year is fully funded by the urology department.
 Residents can pursue clinical or bench research projects with a dedicated team of researchers, PhD’s and multidisciplinary faculty during this mentored year.

-Our residents are trained in a wide variety of experiences in pediatric urology during 2 months in the PGY2 year and 2 months in the PGY3 year.
+Our residents are trained in a wide variety of experiences in pediatric urology during PGY1 through PGY3.
 We have 3 full time pediatric urologic faculty.
 Residents gain experience in minimally invasive and robotic surgery in the pediatric population.
 Our residents also work with patients and families at the Andrew J. Kirch Center for Disabilities, a multidisciplinary clinic caring for pediatric patients with multi-system defects.
-Our newly expanded Golisano Children's Hospital (details of building, floors, tech) is a state of the art facility and is considered a major referral center in upstate New York
+Our newly expanded Golisano Children's Hospital is a state of the art facility and is considered a major referral center in upstate New York

 Clinic and Operative Experience

 All urologic subspecialties are represented by fellowship trained faculty members